Lyppard Grange Local Nature Reserve

 Lyppard Grange Ponds Local Nature Reserve Education Pack (2007)

 There is an education pack available for Lyppard Grange Ponds Local Nature Reserve, aimed mainly at Keystage 2.
 This contains information and activities based around the Wildlife, History and Geography of the Reserve and the surrounding area, including historical maps and documents.
-Limited printed copies are available free on request - please contact the Rangers for more information.
+Limited printed copies are available free on request - please contact the Conservation team for more information.

 Leaflet: A Pocket History of Lyppard Grange (2007)